analogdevicesinc/codefusion-studio/packages/cli/README.md

   FILEPATH  file path  to read

 FLAGS
-  -d, --detail        Print detailed information
-  -i, --id=<value>    Displays the sections/symbols contained in the specified segment/sections by id.
+  -d, --detail        Print detailed information.
+Use alongside -s, -t, -y -i, --id=<value>    Displays the sections/symbols contained in the specified segment/sections by id.
 Use only with -y
                       or -t
-  -j, --json          Export in JSON format
-  -n, --name=<value>  Displays the sections/symbols contained in the specified segment/sections by name.
+  -j, --json          Export in JSON format.
+Use alongside -s, -t, -y -n, --name=<value>  Displays the sections/symbols contained in the specified segment/sections by name.
 Use only with
                       -y
   -s, --segment       Lists of segments